getodk/docs/odk1-src/form-language.rst

   the non-specific version of that column will be treated as if it were a separate language.
   (The :menuselection:`Change Language` menu will list it as :guilabel:`Default`.)

+  To avoid this, all columns that can be made multi-lingual, need to be created as such for a multi-language form.
+For example, even if using the same image for a question prompt you will need a :th:`media::image::*` column for each language.
+However, you may provide the same media filename for each.

   Blank cells in a language-specific column will be blank in the form when that language is active,